-These definitions are aligned with those presented within the National Policy Statement for Renewable Energy Infrastructure (EN-3) - published by the Department for Business, Energy & Industrial Strategy in November 2023 and the Federal Aviation Administration in the USA.
+These definitions are aligned with those presented within the National Policy Statement for Renewable Energy Infrastructure (EN-3)4 and with those used by the Federal Aviation Administration in the USA.
 The term 'solar reflection' is used in this report to refer to both reflection types.